pepedocs/srescience/docs/articles/what-is-service-reliability.md

     - User must be presented with an upload progress widget updated with progress values from 0% to 100% in real-time
 ```

 Looks familiar?
 This is fundamentally a Product Owner's acceptance criteria in the world of Scrums.

 ## Finding Service Reliability's Value
 As you might notice, this is where Service Reliability's value can be found, from the perspective of a customer, otherwise what is the value of 99.999% reliable system if it cannot be calculated directly to a customer's experience?
-It is important to mention that there are architectural patterns for improving reliability that became design conventions from a service design point-of-view, however, in practice, their effects are in a wide spectrum of cost efficiency and customer satisfaction, therefore from a business perspective, their negative effects can be either operationally costly or unnecessary.
-We may loosely call these effects **service entropy**.
+It is important to mention that there are great architectural patterns for improving reliability that became design conventions from a service design point-of-view, however, in practice, their effects are in a wide spectrum of cost efficiency and customer satisfaction, therefore from a business perspective, their negative effects can be either operationally costly or unnecessary.
+We may loosely call these effects **service entropy** especially if their effects are difficult to quantify from a reliability perspective.